Judit3/rock-paper-scissors/README.md

 ### JS validation

-The JavaScript code was validated using the W3C tool.
+The JavaScript code was validated using the JSHint tool.
 ![js validation](assets/images/readme/js-validator.png)

-- JavaScript
 - No errors were found when passing through the official [Jshint validator](https://jshint.com/)
 - The following metrics were returned:
   - There are 4 functions in this file.
   - Function with the largest signature take 2 arguments, while the median is 0.5.
   - Largest function has 15 statements in it, while the median is 7.5.
   - The most complex function has a cyclomatic complexity value of 8 while the median is 1.5.

 ### Performance